akkadotnet/getakka.net/src/docs/ReceiveActor.md

 ---
-layout: wiki.hbs
+layout: docs.hbs
 title: ReceiveActor
 ---
 # Using Receive

 ## Inherit from ReceiveActor

 In order to use the `Receive()` method inside an actor the actor must inherit from `ReceiveActor`.
 Inside the constructor, add a call to `Receive<T>(Action<T> handler)` for every type of message you want to handle: